Table of Contents

 2. Give your project a name; You can change the name later.

-3. Choose a project type - File-based projects, for traditional localization files such as .po and XLIFF.
+3. Choose a project type.
+File-based projects for traditional localization files such as .po and XLIFF.
 Please note that Transifex Live is not available for Open Source projects.

 5. Select the source and target language(s) of your project.
-The source language is the language you're translating from, and target languages are the ones you're translating to.
+The source language is the language you're translating from, and the target languages are the ones you're translating to.
 The source language cannot be changed once you create your project, but you can always change your target languages later.

-6. Click the Create project button when you're ready.
+6. Click the Create Project button when you're ready.

 What happens when I am on the Open Source plan and want a private project?